Mgburl/Tic-Tac-Toe/README.md

 Both The Player's & Computer's Current Moves In An Array Which Allowed Me To Input All

-The Possible Win Conditons Into Another Array Which Then Can Be Compared Against
+The Possible Win Conditons Into Another Array Which Then Can Be Compared

-The Win Conditions To See If Any Of The Conditions Are Met
+To See If Any Of The Conditions Are Met

 Based On The Current Index On The Board...